Concord Police say China Grove man killed in standoff at Discount Tire store - Salisbury Post

 CONCORD — Police say a China Grove man was shot and killed Saturday while working at Discount Tire at 575 Dickens Place NE in Concord.

-Terry Cabilin Wallace, 27, was shot during an altercation with Jeremy Monty Spann, of Lynchburg, South Carolina, Concord Police said.
-Wallace faces one count of murder and one count of possession of a firearm by a convicted felon.
+Terrence Cabilin Wallace, 27, was shot during an altercation with Jeremy Monty Spann, of Lynchburg, South Carolina, Concord Police said.
+Spann faces one count of murder and one count of possession of a firearm by a convicted felon.
 He remains in the Cabarrus County Jail under no bond.

 Police were called to the scene of the Discount Tire store at 11:22 a.m.
 Saturday because of a verbal dispute call.
 After arriving, officers spoke to store employees who said that a coworker was still inside the store with an armed suspect, said a news release issued Monday.